Surplus value: Theory

 The problem of explaining the source of surplus value is expressed by Friedrich Engels as follows:

 Marx's solution was first to distinguish between labor-time worked and labor power, and secondly to distinguish between absolute surplus value and relative surplus value.
-A worker who is sufficiently productive can produce an output value greater than what it costs to hire him.
-Although his wage seems to be based on hours worked, in an economic sense this wage does not reflect the full value of what the worker produces.
-Effectively it is not labour which the worker sells, but his capacity to work.
+A worker who is sufficiently productive can produce an output value greater than what it costs to hire them.
+Although their wage seems to be based on hours worked, in an economic sense this wage does not reflect the full value of what the worker produces.
+Effectively it is not labour which the worker sells, but their capacity to work.

 Imagine a worker who is hired for an hour and paid $10 per hour.
-Once in the capitalist's employ, the capitalist can have him operate a boot-making machine with which the worker produces $10 worth of work every 15 minutes.
+Once in the capitalist's employ, the capitalist can have them operate a boot-making machine with which the worker produces $10 worth of work every 15 minutes.
 Every hour, the capitalist receives $40 worth of work and only pays the worker $10, capturing the remaining $30 as gross revenue.
 Once the capitalist has deducted fixed and variable operating costs of (say) $20 (leather, depreciation of the machine, etc.), he is left with $10.
-Thus, for an outlay of capital of $30, the capitalist obtains a surplus value of $10; his capital has not only been replaced by the operation, but also has increased by $10.
+Thus, for an outlay of capital of $30, the capitalist obtains a surplus value of $10; their capital has not only been replaced by the operation, but also has increased by $10.

 This "simple" exploitation characterizes the realization of absolute surplus value, which is then claimed by the capitalist.
-The worker cannot capture this benefit directly because he has no claim to the means of production (e.g. the boot-making machine) or to its products, and his capacity to bargain over wages is restricted by laws and the supply/demand for wage labour.
-This form of exploitation was well understood by pre-Marxian Socialists and left-wing followers of Ricardo, such as Proudhon, and by early labor organizers, who sought to unite workers in unions capable of collective bargaining, in order to gain a share of profits and limit the length of the working day.Relative surplus value is not created in a single enterprise or site of production.
+The worker cannot capture this benefit directly because they have no claim to the means of production (e.g. the boot-making machine) or to its products, and his capacity to bargain over wages is restricted by laws and the supply/demand for wage labour.
+This form of exploitation was well understood by pre-Marxian Socialists and left-wing followers of Ricardo, such as Proudhon, and by early labor organizers, who sought to unite workers in unions capable of collective bargaining, in order to gain a share of profits and limit the length of the working day.

+Relative surplus value is not created in a single enterprise or site of production.
 It arises instead from the total relation between multiple enterprises and multiple branches of industry when the necessary labor-time of production is reduced, effecting a change in the value of labor-power.
-For example, when new technology or new business practices increase the productivity of labor a capitalist already employs, or when the commodities necessary for workers' subsistence fall in value, the amount of socially necessary labor-time is decreased, the value of labor-power is reduced, and a relative surplus value is realized as profit for the capitalist, increasing the overall general rate of surplus value in the total economy.
+For example, when new technology or new business practices increase the productivity of labor a capitalist already employs, or when the commodities necessary for workers' subsistence fall in value, the amount of socially necessary labor-time is decreased, the value of labor-power is reduced, and a relative surplus value is realized as profit for the capitalist, increasing the overall general rate of surplus value in the total economy: